 Nowadays, the term ecology is at the center of the discourse on the further development of agriculture.
 It's about changing our behavior and building a greener future.
 Much is at stake, both for individuals and for companies.
 We can act at different levels, but to move into action, we need to consider the different Environmental Terms understand and implement them step by step.
-Consequently, the question to be answered here is to what extent the Agroecology sustainable and environmentally friendly Agriculture embodied.
+Consequently, the question to be answered here is to what extent the Agroecology a sustainable and environmentally friendly Agriculture embodied.

 Terms of agroecology